AdamCoscia/eve-online-research/Clustering/README.md

 Created: 8/14/2019

-Time Series data used was collected using scripts contained in the Trajectory_Mining and Killmail_Fetching directories.
+Time Series data used were collected using scripts contained in the Trajectory_Mining and Killmail_Fetching directories.
 Both were Designed and Developed exclusively by Adam Coscia.

 Packages Used: